 - Limited number of staff users per plan

-4. BigCommerce WordPress Plugin – Good for medium sized stores, wanting flexibility
+4. BigCommerce WordPress Plugin – good for medium-sized stores wanting flexibility

 The combination of BigCommerce and WordPress works well because the e-commerce part is handled entirely by BigCommerce itself.
-BigCommerce is hosted shopping cart software that really shines with its simple-to-use interface and easy store management.
+BigCommerce has hosted shopping cart software that really shines with its simple-to-use interface and easy store management.
 Because BigCommerce is geared towards providing the best user experience and an easy checkout process, you can focus on other aspects of your WordPress site.
 This makes BigCommerce especially ideal for new stores.

 - Good for multiple site management